Solrikk/PicTrace/README.md

 <img src="https://github.com/Solrikk/EchoImage/blob/main/assets/ssim/ssim2.png" width="95%" />

-1) **_Luminance Comparison:_** This allows for the assessment of the overall luminance of the images.
+1) **_Luminance Comparison:_** allows for the assessment of the overall luminance of the images.
 Luminance in SSIM is measured as the average of all pixel values.

 ```Python
 target_gray = cv2.cvtColor(target_image_resized, cv2.COLOR_BGR2GRAY)